 - The student found violating the University drug policy will temporarily lose his/her student status for a specified period of time (usually a week), with resulting loss of all student rights and privileges.
 During the entire duration of a University Furlough, the student is not to attend class, University functions and/or to be on University property.
 The student must vacate the campus at the date and time noted in the sanction letter given to the student.
 The student will not be permitted to make up missed academic work prior to, during or after the stated period of furlough.
 If the University Furlough were to fall on the week of mid-terms or final exams, the student will be furloughed for the subsequent week the student is enrolled. - If seen or found on GCU property during the given furlough, the student will be referred to Code of Conduct for possible suspension or expulsion from the University - Once the University Furlough has been completed and in certain situations, the student may also lose his/her campus housing privileges and be banned from all residential areas on campus for an extended duration.
-This will be determined on a case-by-case basis at the sole discretion of the Student Conduct Board/Coordinator. - Up to a \$150 fine - Community service to be determined by the Student Conduct Board/Coordinator.
+This will be determined on a case-by-case basis at the sole discretion of the Student Conduct Board. - A \$150 fine can be charged to the student's account.

-- Random drug tests at the time, location and in the manner of the University's choosing and at the student's expense until graduation or no longer a student at GCU. - If the student is under 21, a parent or guardian will be required to call and speak with a Student Conduct Coordinator or his/her designee regarding the incident. - The student may also be required to complete a drug assessment, at his or her expense, to determine the level of dependency or abuse plus any resulting treatment. - Students with extended housing bans may be reinstated to housing if conditions are met, which may include, but are not limited to, drug testing, treatment, and counseling. - Educational sanctions given by Student Conduct Coordinator
+- Community service to be determined by the Student Conduct Board, of which five hours must be completed in Chapel or the Gathering. - Random drug tests at the time, location and in the manner of the University's choosing and at the student's expense until graduation or no longer a student at GCU. - If the student is under 21, a parent or guardian will be required to call and speak with a Student Conduct Officer or his/her designee regarding the incident. - The student may also be required to complete a drug assessment, at his or her expense, to determine the level of dependency or abuse plus any resulting treatment. - Students with extended housing bans may be reinstated to housing if conditions are met, which may include, but are not limited to, drug testing, treatment, and counseling. - Educational sanctions given by Student Conduct Coordinator